KillSwitch412/Library-Management-System/README.md

 # Library-Management-System

 ### Intro
 2nd semester computer science project.
-A simple library thet stores information of students and books and perform typical library related functions like issueing and returning books.
+A simple library that stores information of students and books and perform typical library related functions like issueing and returning books.

 ### Implementation
 The project is implemented using the concept of linked list.
 Bubble Sort algorithm is also used.